Age-related vision loss

 At the Irwin Retina Center, we offer several treatments for wet AMD, including:

-This procedure uses a laser to destroy the fragile, leaky blood vessels associated with wet AMD.
-A high-energy beam of light is aimed directly onto the new blood vessels and destroys them, preventing further loss of vision.
-However, there are limitations to the laser treatment.
-On average, treated patients experienced less vision loss than untreated patients – but they still lost some vision.
-And while laser treatment wipes out the abnormal blood vessel growth, it also damages the normal retina in that spot.
-Wherever the laser treatment is applied, the patient is left with a blind spot.
+Eye care professionals treat certain cases of wet AMD with laser surgery, though this is less common than other treatments.
+It involves aiming an intense "hot" laser at the abnormal blood vessels in your eyes to destroy them.
+This laser is not the same one used in photodynamic therapy, which may be referred to as a "cold" laser.
+This treatment is more likely to be used when blood vessel growth is limited to a compact area in your eye, away from the center of the macula, which can be easily targeted with the laser.
+Even so, laser treatment also may destroy some surrounding healthy tissue.
+This often results in a small blind spot where the laser has scarred the retina.
 The size and location of this blind spot will vary with where the abnormal blood vessels were.
 If the abnormal blood vessels were small, and not too close to the macular center, there may only be a small blind spot that the patient does not even notice.
 However, it is much more common for the abnormal blood vessels to be large and close to the center of the macula.
 Laser treatment then results in a noticeable blind spot.
 Still, this blind spot is often not as bad as the vision damage from the untreated blood vessels.

 How is dry AMD treated?

 Once dry AMD reaches the advanced stage, no form of treatment can prevent vision loss.
 However, treatment can delay and possibly prevent intermediate AMD from progressing to the advanced stage, in which vision loss occurs.
 The National Eye Institute's Age-Related Eye Disease Study (AREDS) found that taking a specific high-dose formulation of antioxidants and zinc significantly reduces the risk of advanced AMD and its associated vision loss.
-Slowing AMD's progression from the intermediate stage to the advanced stage will save the vision of many people.
 Doctors at the Irwin Retina Center were instrumental in documenting this research.
-Presently there is an NIH-NEI sponsored AREDS II Clinical Trial being done at the Irwin Retina Center at Ingalls evaluating Omega-3 Fatty Acid, Lutein and Xanzanthin along with the original AREDS Formula to see how effective the treatment might be for dry AMD.